 Next, open the account dropdown by clicking on the arrow on the top right, next to your avatar.

 Select Create a Team.
 Enter a Team name and the primary Contact email for your team:

 If you would like all of your existing resources (such as Droplets, floating IPs, and domains) to be managed under this team account, check the box next to Convert your existing account into a team account.
 Be careful with this option, as it is not currently reversible.

 Next, you'll be prompted to choose a billing method.
 Select a credit card from the list of cards already associated with your account, and click Select Credit Card to continue.
-If there are credits associated with your account, you may instead click the Credits tab and select an amount to transfer to the new team.

 Finally, you'll be prompted to invite team members.
 Type one or more e-mail addresses, and press the Invite team members button.
 If you want to defer this step until later, instead click No thanks, I'll send invitations later.